Kenny440715/Ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
 This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
-The video will guide you visually through the steps involved and then further on there are some notes and screenshots provided for highlights of some or all of the material.
 <br />